ko-matsu/generate-block-for-testing_old/README.md

   - DYNAFED_FEDPEG_SCRIPT: fedpeg script.
   - DYNAFED_PAK: pak entry.
 To set multiple items, separate them with commas.

-If both environment and argument are set, the value set for argument will take precedence.
+If both environment variable and command-line argument are set, the value set for command-line argument will take precedence.

 ## build